Discordante/Discordante/README.md

-### Hello everyone 👋, my name is Diego and I'm a junior front-end web developer with a technological background.
+### Hello everyone 👋, my name is Diego and I'm a junior front-end web developer.
 Passionate about technology and programming and currently looking for new projects that allow me to grow as developer.

 #### Languages and Tools: